tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 ~~~~~~~~~~~~~~~~~

 If your company imports products and you need to add the **Pedimentos** number in your invoices, you
-can also configure Odoo to record the process.
+can also configure CoquiAPPs to record the process.

 First, go to :menuselection:`Apps`, remove the "Apps" filter and search for ``Mexico``, ``mx`` or
 ``l10n_mx``.
-Then, install **Odoo Mexico Localization for Stock / Landing module
+Then, install **CoquiAPPs Mexico Localization for Stock / Landing module
 (l10n_mx_edi_landing)**.

 .. image:: mexico/mx_ft_10.png